TimSC/wmfcam/README.md

 Compile
 =======

+* Extract/retrieve the files,
+* Update boost-build.jam with correct path to boost python
-Extract/retrieve the files, open a command line terminal, change to the source code folder and run bjam.
+* Open a command line terminal in the source code folder
+* Run bjam.